FluxML/FluxTraining.jl/docs/callbacks/custom.md

 !!! info "Callback state"

-    `learner.cbstate` is a dictionary where callbacks can store state that they want to make available to other callbacks.
+    `learner.cbstate` is an object where callbacks can store state that they want to make available to other callbacks.
 Like any other piece of state, the callback writing to it needs to add a `Write()` permission to it using [`stateaccess`](#).

     What makes `cbstate` special is that when creating the callback graph, it is checked that every entry in `cbstate` that is accessed is being created first.